 Articulation: working on target sounds (e.g., /s/ or “sit”)

 Voice: using an “indoor” voice or “outdoor” voice

-Let's Talk About This More
+Let's Talk About Including the Whole Family More

 One of your children may be speaking in full sentences and every word can be understood.
 Another child may not be speaking, and another may be speaking with just single words.
 You can still engage them in the same activity by modifying your interactions to be appropriate for each child.
 For example, while reading a book, you could ask one child, “What do you think will happen next?” (making predictions/inferencing).
 Then, ask another child to point at an image on the page, or point to it yourself and say, “What’s this?” (labeling).

 Some children may be able to sit and read books for 30 minutes, other children for only 3 minutes.
 That is okay.
 You do not need to have a scoresheet - meaning each child does not need to participate equally in each activity.
 Obviously, you would like for them all to be involved, but any language building is better than none!